 Unified Backlash to Education Mandates Grows, Spreads

 Anti-government collectivist actions related to public school policy are scaling up from isolated protests to a nationwide movement of unified resistance.
-The movement is widespread among teachers, students, and parents.
 It is grassroots driven and way out in front of most journalists and political leaders.
 And it’s scaling up in intensity.

 What we are protesting: